Fundamentals of Collections Care (Level 1)

 - Fiber Identification kit

 This class is part of a two-part beginner-level series that serves as a gateway to more advanced hands-on conservation courses.
-The second segment of this series, FUNdamentals of Collections Management is offered annually.
+The other segment of this series, Fundamentals of Collections Management is offered annually.
 These courses need not be taken in sequence.

 About the Instructor

 Christa Deacy-Quinn is the Collections Manager at the University of Illinois Spurlock Museum where she has managed collections care and preservation, artifact storage, packaging, transport, as well as exhibit design and installation since 1991.
 Christa holds a M.A. in Anthropology from the University of Illinois and a B.A. in Anthropology and Museum Studies from SUNY-Oswego.
 In addition, she teaches museum collection preservation at the University of Illinois, serves as a faculty associate of Ontario’s Willowbank School of Restoration Arts, and is a peer reviewer for the Museum Assessment Program for the American Alliance of Museums.
 Christa is author of FUNdamentals of Museum IPM, accessible for free download.